zigzap/zap/README.md

 ### Please note: latest zig master

 Latest zig-master has problems handling the recent GitHub redirects to `codeload.github.com`.
+Check if this issue still persists [here](https://github.com/ziglang/zig/issues/15419).
 My work-around for this is as follows:

 Change your `build.zig.zon` zap dependency to localhost: